SimonPadbury/Codebase-3/LOG.md

 ### v.1.3.1 - 10 September 2016

-* Removed the `transform3d` movement/positioning from off-canvas sidebars and from popovers – because this was preventing Mac Safari **overflow scrolling** in popovers and sidebar layers.
+* Removed the `transform3d` movement/positioning from off-canvas sidebars and from popovers – because this was preventing Mac Safari **overflow scrolling** within popovers and sidebar layers.
 (But it was working OK for Firefox, Chrome, IE10, Edge, and iOS Safari).

 ### v.1.3 - 07 September 2016